BenNavarroCS/CS/notes/dicts.md

 - dicts loop in the order the keys were created, to stop this use a for loop and manipulate the keys in the loop.
 One way of doing this is for key in sorted(dict.keys())
+- You can nest lists inside dicts with key : [list], don't nest too deeply